 To the report, attach two or more pictures from the event venue, at least one of which features you (a selfie is okay).
-Note that taking pictures during the concert is prohibited-take them before/after the performance.
+Note that, while some artists invite the audience to take pictures/videos (and post them on social media), at other times taking pictures during the concert may be prohibited-take them before/after the performance.
 Write a caption for each photo.

-You may attend and report on a comparable musical event outside Gainesville, but please clear it with me before going.
+You may attend and report on a comparable musical event outside Gainesville, but please discuss it with me and get my permission before going.